Scimonster/js-gematriya/README.md

 A single function is available.
 Pass it a `Number` or `String`.
 Given a number, it will return the string representation.
 Given a gematriya string, it will return the number it represents.

+When passing a string, by default, it just adds up the numbers, regardless of place.
+By passing `true` as a second parameter, it will treat it as being ordered, as per the output (see below).

 When passing a number, a second parameter is available, `limit`.
 This will limit the length of the returned string to a number of digits.
 For example:

 ```js